-Human Amniotic Fluid is sterile, safe, and obtained from consenting mothers at scheduled c-sections and does not utilize any fetal tissue.
+Human Embryonic Tissue is sterile, safe, and obtained from consenting mothers at scheduled c-sections and does not utilize any fetal tissue.

 Is it safe?

-Human Amniotic Fluid is obtained and processed using a carefully controlled and stringent process.
+Human Embryonic Tissue is obtained and processed using a carefully controlled and stringent process.
 There are no side effects associated with this type of treatment.

 Is it comfortable?

-Human Amniotic Fluid is designed to be comfortably injected into a joint or soft tissue with minimal discomfort.
+Human Embryonic Tissue is designed to be comfortably injected into a joint or soft tissue with minimal discomfort.

 Tylenol may be used for pain relief unless there are known allergies.